What are dark personality traits and what impacts do they have?

 In sum, individuals possessing dark traits are generally not beneficial to the effectiveness of an organization and its employees.

-It is important to note that these algorithms are not based on one or two responses, but a pattern of responses derived from both psychological theory and empirical data that would indicate a greater likelihood that an individual is on the higher end of one (or more) of the DT traits.
+It is important to note that these algorithms are not based on one or two responses, but a pattern of responses derived from both psychological theory and empirical data that would indicate a greater likelihood that an individual is on the higher end of one (or more) of the dark personality traits.

 You might also like: The bright truth about personality tests and good science

 Moreover, we want to emphasize that these subclinical measurement approaches cannot replace proper professional clinical diagnoses of personality disorders.
 An individual may indeed score high on one or more of these scales and still not meet the clinical criteria for personality disorder.
-However, it is encouraging to see that leveraging data science can help us measure traits that have been traditionally more difficult to capture, and which may have a significant impact on work behavior.
+However, it is encouraging to see that leveraging data science can help us measure dark traits that have been traditionally more difficult to capture, and which may have a significant impact on work behavior.

 Hiring for cultural fit